alexharri/website/posts/move-to-monorepo.md

 ## TL;DR: Use a single-version policy

-Under a single version policy, every app and every package use the same version of external dependencies.
-In addition to eliminating the aforementioned problems.
+In addition to eliminating the aforementioned problems, there are numerous benefits to a single-version policy.

- * External dependencies work the same across every project, making working across projects easier.
+ * External dependencies work the same in every project, making working across projects easier.
- * Common logic across your applications can more easily be extracted to shared packages.
+ * Common logic in your applications can more easily be extracted to shared packages.
  * In being able to make more assumptions, tooling and infrastructure can be simplified.

 The main drawback of a single version policy is that upgrading dependencies becomes harder.
 Every app and package making direct use of the dependency will need to be updated.